 While the broccoli cooks, you can cook your grain.

 I used quinoa when making this dish because I had it in my cabinet, and I like its nutty flavor.
-I highly recommend it paired with the rest of the roasted broccoli buddha bowls, but if you prefer to use rice or a different grain go ahead!
+I highly recommend it paired with the rest of the roasted broccoli bowls, but if you prefer to use rice or a different grain go ahead!

 To cook your quinoa, first rinse it really well.
 Swish it around and let the water run until its clear.
 Then, heat a pot with a drizzle of oil and toast your quinoa for 2-5 minutes.